wpferguson/global.hackathon/TEAMS.md

 -Sanjana: Well I've been looking forward to an online hackathon since forever.
 Currently I am on my 16 months internship at Environment Canada.

--Rayun: Hackathon is life.
-Hackathon is love.
-Currently I am on my 12 month internship at Ministry of Health.
+-Rayun: Hackathon is love.
+Hackathon is life.
+Currently I am on my 12 month internship at Ontario Ministry of Health.

 -Richa: Doing my 16 month Co-op at a startup called Cirba, that deals in Cloud Infrastrucuture control.
-Excited about the forthcoming hackathon.Keep Calm and Coding on!
+Excited about the forthcoming hackathon.
+Keep Calm and Coding on!

 ##Languages
 -Java